wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 <a name="rangefacets"></a>
 ##Facet navigation based on a range values

 Faceting over ranges is a common search application requirement.
 Ranges are supported for numeric data and DateTime values.
-You can read more about each approach in [Search Documents (Azure Search API)](http://msdn.microsoft.com/library/azure/dn798927.aspx).
+You can read more about each approach in [Search Documents (Azure Search <!-- deleted by customization API)](http://msdn.microsoft.com/zh-cn/library/azure/dn798927.aspx) --><!-- keep by customization: begin --> API)](http://msdn.microsoft.com/library/azure/dn798927.aspx) <!-- keep by customization: end -->.

 Azure Search simplifies range construction by providing two approaches for computing a range.
-For both approaches, Azure Search creates the appropriate ranges given the inputs you’ve provided.
+For both approaches, Azure Search creates the appropriate ranges given the inputs <!-- deleted by customization you've --><!-- keep by customization: begin --> you’ve <!-- keep by customization: end --> provided.
 For instance, if you specify range values of 10|20|30, it will automatically create ranges of 0 -10, 10-20, 20-30.
 The sample application removes any intervals that are empty.

 **Approach 1: Use the interval parameter**<br/>
 To set price facets in $10 increments, you would specify: `&facet=price,interval:10`